box/box-python-sdk-gen/docs/sign_requests.md

 - are_reminders_enabled `Optional[bool]`
   - Reminds signers to sign a document on day 3, 8, 13 and 18.
 Reminders are only sent to outstanding signers.
 - name `Optional[str]`
-  - Name of the sign request.
+  - Name of the signature request.
 - prefill_tags `Optional[List[SignRequestPrefillTag]]`
-  - When a document contains sign related tags in the content, you can prefill them using this `prefill_tags` by referencing the 'id' of the tag as the `external_id` field of the prefill tag.
+  - When a document contains sign-related tags in the content, you can prefill them using this `prefill_tags` by referencing the 'id' of the tag as the `external_id` field of the prefill tag.
 - days_valid `Optional[int]`
   - Set the number of days after which the created signature request will automatically expire if not completed.
 By default, we do not apply any expiration date on signature requests, and the signature request does not expire.
 - external_id `Optional[str]`